jasonlinkai/multi-entry-template/README.md

 You can use this when building a single library and multi-template project to reduce unnecessary compilation time for you.

-The question version is currently available, and it will support loading JSON format for configuration in the future.

 1. npm install
 2. npm run serve/build

-Just follow propmts, enjoy!
+Just follow propmts or gen setting file in settings folder, enjoy!